 The twenty-first century has brought a lot of important events, however, in the past few months, one of the main topics and interests is the situation in Ukraine.

-Since the situation in Ukraine occurred, the citizens of the Russian Federation (hereinafter: Russia) are facing more difficulties over time.
+Since the situation in Ukraine occurred, the citizens of the Russian Federation (hereinafter: Russia) have faced more difficulties over time.
 First, their assets in some foreign countries were seized, and now Russian citizens are facing even prohibition from entering most European countries.
 Therefore, we can anticipate that deciding whether to immigrate and to which country, represents just some of the important questions.
-Considering that fact, you certainly want to know what the entry and visa requirement for Russian citizens to European countries are.
+Considering that fact, you certainly want to know what the entry and visa requirements for Russian citizens to European countries are.

 That said, we have already answered some of the FAQs from Russian citizens moving to Serbia, and now we will present you the conditions, entry and visa requirements, and some other relevant information about immigrating to Europe and Serbia, for Russian citizens.